This post may contain affiliate links.

-Located at Frankel Leo ut 25-29 (Tel (36-1) 326 1695), the Lukacs Baths have a somewhat clinical atmosphere and these mineral-rich waters are as much about healing as they are about bathing.
+Located at Frankel Leo ut 25-29, the Lukacs Baths have a somewhat clinical atmosphere and these mineral-rich waters are as much about healing as they are about bathing.
 Don’t miss drinking a mug of thermal water at the desk before you enter the grounds.
 It might taste bad but it’s all part of the baths of Budapest experience.

-Situated at Dobrentei ter 9 (Tel (36-1) 375 8373), the Rudas Baths and also the Kiraly Baths at Fo utca 84 (Tel (36-1) 202 3688) are traditional Turkish baths from the 16th century that have retained their exotic atmosphere.
+Situated at Dobrentei ter 9, the Rudas Baths is a traditional Turkish bath from the 16th century that has retained their exotic atmosphere.
 Long open to men only, Rudas has now added certain times for women.
 Check the schedule before you go.
+Another highlight is the rooftop pool overlooking the Danube River.